IBM/cics-bundle-maven/README.md

     </build>
     ```

    The username defined in the pom.xml is the developer’s credentials which need to have access to the appropriate RACF profile_prefix.CMCI.DEPLOYER EJBROLE.
 Credentials, such as a username and password, should not be directly placed into the pom.xml file.
 Instead, variables for the credentials should be referenced in the pom.xml file.

+> [!TIP]
-    **Note:** If you're deploying the bundle into a single CICS region environment (SMSS), omit the `<cicsplex>` and `<region>` fields.
+> If you're deploying the bundle into a single CICS region environment (SMSS), omit the `<cicsplex>` and `<region>` fields.

-1. Edit the values in the configuration section to match your CICS configuration.
+3. Edit the values in the configuration section to match your CICS configuration.
    - `url` - Set the transport, hostname, and port for your CMCI
    - `username` & `password` - These are your credentials for CICS.
 Use Maven's password encryption, or supply your credentials using environment variables or properties
    - `bunddef` - The name of the BUNDLE definition to be installed